A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Chirality is the property of a molecule that makes it non-superimposable on its mirror image.
+Chirality is a property of a molecule that makes it non-superimposable on its mirror image.
 Enantiomers are a pair of chiral molecules that are mirror images of each other.
-They have the same molecular formula and the same connectivity of atoms, but they differ in the arrangement of their atoms in space.
+They have the same molecular formula and the same connectivity of atoms, but they differ in the three-dimensional arrangement of their atoms in space.
+This difference in spatial arrangement can lead to different properties, particularly in their interactions with other chiral molecules, such as enzymes.

 Materials